-The Department of Social Services offers once a year emergency help to, those not presently receiving government assistance and are experiencing financial hardship.
-They will help with rent, mortgage and other needs.
+The Department of Social Services offers once a year emergency help for those not presently receiving government assistance and are experiencing financial hardship.
+They will help with rent, mortgage, and other needs.
 You must qualify financially by living at or below the US Poverty Guideline.
 Read more.

 Church and Charity Assistance Programs

 These Faith-based ministries provide help with rent, utilities and more.
 If you are in a situation where you can not pay your rent or mortgage, these charities can help prevent you from being evicted.
 They will speak with your landlord or mortgage company to inform them they are working with you.
 This will usually stop the eviction process.
 Don’t wait until the last minute to ask for help.
 They do not give cash directly.